scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 </div>

+#### How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?

 The table above shows the loss functions for different diffusion model types.
 For the VP model, the loss represents score matching that trains the score function.
 For the VE-Karras model, the loss is a denoising objective with a noise prediction model $\epsilon_\theta$.
 For the Rectified flow model, the loss is flow matching.
-These training objectives are now unified under the same maximum likelihood framework, answering the question: **"How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?"**
+These training objectives are now unified under the same maximum likelihood framework, answering the question:

 A note on loss weighting: In practice, the coefficient outside the L2 norm (such as $\frac{1}{2}$, $\frac{1}{\sigma}$, or $\frac{1-s}{s}$) is often omitted or replaced with a custom weighting schedule to improve training performance.
 This is valid because modifying this coefficient only changes the relative importance of the loss across different time steps $t$—it does not affect the optimal solution at any individual time $t$.
 In other words, reweighting adjusts how much we prioritize learning at different noise levels, but the target (the true score or velocity) remains unchanged.